top of page

 ABOUT

 My name is Nathan Olmstead.
 I am a doctoral candidate at the University of Toronto and a Research Fellow at the Niagara Community Observatory.
-My interests include digital infrastructure, urban policy, and local government.
+My work focuses on digital infrastructure development, urban policy, and local government.

 About: About